D4n13l3k00/stable-diffusion-webui-installer/README.md

-# 😎 Stable-diffusion-webui installer for Ubuntu 22.04 LTS
+# 😎 Stable-diffusion-webui installer for Ubuntu Server 22.04 LTS

+## About

+This script was created for Selectel GPU Line, for fast and easy installation of stable-diffusion, but this script can be used on any Ubuntu Server 22.04 LTS(idk?)

 ## Features